 The small village of Hazyview is an ideal place to base yourself to explore the Lowveld area around the Kruger National Park.
 This is a beautiful area, with attractions including the Blyde River Canyon, the well known 'Panorama Route', elephant and chimp sanctuaries, and a couple of excellent animal rehabilitation projects.

 Arrive into Hoedspruit Airport.
-Collect your luggage, then you will be met in the airport building by a representative from Bidvest Car Rental.
+Collect your luggage, then make your way to the Europcar Car Rental office.
 Complete the necessary paperwork - you will need to present your driving licence, passport and credit card.
 The keys to your hire car will then be handed over to you.

 Exit the airport and head to the Timbavati Gate and then into the Klaserie Game Reserve and onto nThambo Tree Camp.
 Depending on what you see along the way once in the reserve, the drive should take about an hour.
 At nThambo, every day begins and ends with a game drive through this vibrant part of the Southern Klaserie Game Reserve, while the camp offers open views onto an active waterhole and all the animals that use it.
 Leopard and lion, Africa's biggest cats, prowl the bushveld and their calls can be heard in the night when you are falling asleep.
 Other wildlife you may encounter on game drives include elephant, rhino, buffalo, impala, kudu, zebra, giraffe, steenbok, duiker, mongoose, baboon, vervet monkey, hippo, warthog, and many others.

 After you return from your morning safari activity, you will have time to enjoy breakfast at the camp.
-You will then exit the reserve, and allow about an hour from here to drive to the Orpen Entrance Gate of the Kruger National Park.
+You will then exit the reserve, and allow about 2 hours from here to drive via the main road to the Phalaborwa Entrance Gate of the Kruger National Park.
 Pay the Daily Concession Fee to enter the Park and allow a further 2 hours to then drive through the Park to reach your first rest camp, watching out for wildlife along the way.

-Allow about 6 hours to drive down through the Park to reach your next rest camp.
+Enjoy a leisurely drive today down through the Park to reach your final rest camp.
 A self-drive safari in Kruger is a truly wonderful experience - the thrill of driving along a road by yourself and coming across a pride of lions basking under a nearby tree, or waiting at a peaceful waterhole and having a sighting all to yourself is hard to beat.
 The Park boasts an exceptionally rich mix of wildlife, including some 490 species of bird and 147 mammal species, including the Big 5.

 You can spend the entire day in the Park, before leaving the Park via the Paul Kruger Gate late afternoon.
 Allow an hour to then drive back to Hazyview for your last few days on holiday.
 Rissington Inn is the perfect base to explore the scenic wonders of the area.
 The rooms all have their own individual style and character, and you can be assured of a warm welcome from the moment you arrive.